bidhan01071992/Image-Gallery-RecyclerView/README.md

 While tap on an imageview it will pass the object containing Image and Title to another activity using intent.

 The model class confroms to Serializable interface.

+Searchview is added to search over items in recyclerview